emory-cs-infovis-master/web-dev/README.md

 ### Web developer tools

-Every modern-day web browser has built-in developer tools that expose the current state of the DOM and help us to better understand what is going on.
+Every modern-day web browser has built-in developer tools that expose the current state of the DOM (Document Object Model -- the structured representation of your webpage) and help us to better understand what is going on.
 We strongly encourage you to use Google Chrome or Mozilla Firefox.
 We will use the newest stable release of Chrome for grading and for all example debugging in class.

 The official browser websites provide detailed descriptions and tutorials: see [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) and [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools).
 Make sure to check out the keyboard shortcut of your system to open the developer tools (e.g., `command + option + j` for Chrome DevTools on Mac).